xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 **Multicast Routing Configuration**

-On the PE connected to the receivers, within the VRF associated with the TreeSID SR Policy, enable the TreeSID for static mapping of S,G multicast.
+On the PE connected to the receivers, within the VRF associated with the Tree-SID SR Policy, enable the Tree-SID for static mapping of S,G multicast.

 <div class="highlighter-rouge">
 <pre class="highlight">